 - However, if you happen to be flirting with the line between two tax brackets and can use any deduction you can get, it might be worth it for you to invest your money in a traditional tax-deferred account.
 I’m not a tax expert, so this would have to be something you’d figure out for yourself and your own annual budget and tax needs.

-Hope you found this helpful, and if you want more ways to maximize your finances, from how to earn more to how to more effectively manage what you already have, make sure to check out that free webinar and then the Mastering Your Money Bundle once it’s available on Wednesday!
+Hope you found this helpful, and if you want more ways to maximize your finances, from how to earn more to how to more effectively manage what you already have, make sure to check out the Mastering Your Money Bundle once it’s available on February 19th!

 I’ll also be sending out an exclusive email this week to my email subscribers only that will have my own personal money philosophy as well as some of the financial resources (including a book list!) that I’ve found the most useful for me.
 If you’re not signed up for my email list yet, click here!